NVIDIAGameWorks/Falcor/README.md

 - NVAPI, CUDA, OptiX (see below)

 ## Building Falcor
 Falcor uses the [CMake](https://cmake.org) build system.
-Additional information on how to use Falcor with CMake is available in the [CMake](docs/development/cmake.md) development documetation page.
+Additional information on how to use Falcor with CMake is available in the [CMake](docs/development/cmake.md) development documentation page.

 ### Visual Studio
 If you are working with Visual Studio 2022, you can setup a native Visual Studio solution by running `setup_vs2022.bat` after cloning this repository.
 The solution files are written to `build/windows-vs2022` and the binary output is located in `build/windows-vs2022/bin`.